FeruzaShokirjonovna/muller-dentistry/README.md

 ### Media

-Hero image on the landing page is taken by myself.
+- Hero image on the landing page is taken by myself.
-Woman image in Team section is from [Wavebreak Media](https://wavebreakmedia.com) Man image in Team section is from [Pikiwizard](https://pikiwizard.com) Background image in Testimonials section is from [Freepik](https://freepik.com)
+- Woman image in Team section is from [Wavebreak Media](https://wavebreakmedia.com)
+- Man image in Team section is from [Pikiwizard](https://pikiwizard.com)
+- Background image in Testimonials section is from [Freepik](https://freepik.com)

 ### Code

-Initially, a lot of the code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.
+Some parts of the code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.

 - Copied Asterisk wildcard selector from the Walkthrough project "Love Running"
-- Header & navigation copied from the Walkthrough project "Love Running"
+- Header & navigation is copied from the Walkthrough project "Love Running"
+- Landing page and cover text style is copied from the Walkthrough project "Love Running"
-- Footer copied from the Walkthrough project "Love Running"
+- Footer is copied from the Walkthrough project "Love Running"

 Team section is customized from W3Schools tutorial [W3schools](https://www.w3schools.com/howto/howto_css_team.asp)